tywalch/electrodb/README.md

 #### Map Attributes

-Map attributes leverage DynamoDB's native support for object type structures.
-The attributes within a Map are defined under the `properties` property; a syntax that mirrors the same syntax as root level attributes.
+Map attributes leverage DynamoDB's native support for object-like structures.
+The attributes within a Map are defined under the `properties` property; a syntax that mirrors the syntax used to define root level attributes.
 You are not limited in the types of attributes you can nest inside a map attribute.

 ```typescript
 attributes: {